Mogliano Veneto: Sports

 F.C.
 Union Pro Mogliano-Preganziol A.S.D. is the Italian football team of the city and of Preganziol and was founded in 2012 after the merge of A.S.D.
 Pro Mogliano Calcio (founded in 1928) and ASD Union Preganziol (founded in 1962).
 Currently it plays in Italy's Serie D after the promotion from Eccellenza Veneto Girone B in the 2013–14 season.

 Its home ground is Stadio Comunale with 2,300 seats of the city.
 The team's colors are white and blue.

-The presidents are Maurizio Michielan and Marco Gaiba.
-The manager is Francesco Feltrin.